New Mexico Pharmacy Technician Licensing Guide

 • You are not permitted to administer vaccines or immunizations.

 While the uncertified registration pathway can be a good option for individuals exploring a healthcare career, it’s important to weigh the limitations.
-With affordable, fully online PTCB training programs available—and certification achievable in just a few weeks—most aspiring pharmacy technicians in New Mexico choose to become certified before applying.
+With affordable, fully online PTCB training programs available most aspiring pharmacy technicians in New Mexico choose to become certified before applying.

 Becoming a certified pharmacy technician in New Mexico is now more convenient than ever.
-With flexible online training programs, you can complete your education, pass the certification exam, and apply for your license—all from the comfort of your home.
+With flexible online training programs, you can complete your education and apply for your license from the comfort of your home.
+Below is a step-by-step guide.

 Write your awesome label here.